leilaabdulahad/react-project/README.md

 npm run dev

 ## Acknowledgments
-Products are borrowed from www.komplett.se
+Products are borrowed from www.komplett.se This site is not intended for commercial use.